Fact-checked by the ZeroinDaily editorial team

 Quick Answer

-For service businesses in July 2025, the best Mailchimp alternatives include ActiveCampaign, HoneyBook, Dubsado, and ConvertKit.
-Mailchimp’s free plan caps at 500 contacts, while platforms built for service providers offer built-in CRM, scheduling, and automation at comparable or lower price points — making them a stronger fit for client-driven workflows.
+For service businesses, the best Mailchimp alternatives include ActiveCampaign, HoneyBook, Dubsado, and ConvertKit.
+Mailchimp’s free plan caps at 500 contacts, while platforms built for service providers offer built-in CRM, scheduling, and automation at comparable or lower price points, making them a stronger fit for client-driven workflows.

 Why Does Mailchimp Fall Short for Service Businesses?

-Mailchimp lacks native CRM functionality, contract management, and client journey automation — the three things service businesses need most from a marketing stack.
+Mailchimp lacks native CRM functionality and client journey automation, the things service businesses need most from a marketing stack.
 Its core design prioritizes product promotions and list broadcasting, which creates workflow gaps for businesses selling time, expertise, or ongoing services.

 Automation depth is another gap.
 Mailchimp offers basic drip sequences, but it does not support conditional logic tied to client milestones like invoice payment, contract signing, or appointment completion.
 Platforms like ActiveCampaign and HoneyBook handle these triggers natively.